DirectoryTree/LdapRecord-Docs/core/v2/models.md

 #### Recursive Deleting

-Sometimes you will be working with containers or organizational units that contain nested records inside of them.
-Calling `delete()` on these records will generate an exception without first deleting the records inside.
-If you would like to delete all records contained inside of another model, pass in `true` in the first parameter of the `delete()` method:
+Sometimes you will be working with containers or organizational units that contain nested objects inside of them.
+Calling `delete()` on these objects will generate an exception without first deleting the objects inside.
+If you would like to delete all objects contained inside of another model, pass in `true` in the first parameter of the `delete()` method:

 ```php